tess-snyk/snyk-azure-workshop/README.md

-# Introduction to Snyk on Azure Workshop
+# Code to Cloud and Back to Code - Securing Azure Workshop

 Available in the Azure Marketplace, Snyk helps developers build their Azure workloads securely